Donald Trump returns to Georgia

 Chants of “Impeach Biden” also greeted Greene on stage.
 “Let’s talk about Democrats.
 They’re communists,” Greene said.
 “We need to close our borders.
 It’s time to say, Americans only.”

 Trump has given indications he might seek the Republican White House nomination in 2024, after Joe Biden defeated the Republican incumbent in last November’s presidential election.
-Biden carried Georgia in the election.
+Biden carried Georgia in an election in which Trump continues to allege voter fraud.